SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Use Case

-In addition to the use in the background simulations for CDEX-100 experiment, SAGE has also been used in the simulations on the efficiency calibrations of a low background gamma-assay facility named GeTHU \cite{Zeng2014}.
-For GeTHU spectrometer, a graphical user interface (GUI) with Electron, a framework for creating native applications with web technologies, is developed to make it more user-friendly to newbies.
-Its GUI is shown in figure~\ref{GUI}.
+A graphical user interface (GUI) with Electron, a framework for creating native applications with web technologies, is developed to make it more user-friendly to newbies.
+The GUI takes charge of generating configuration files and provides a shortcut to start the simulation task with a single click.
+The parameters shown in the GUI can be modified to satisfy the keywords defined by users.
+For GeTHU, Its GUI is shown in figure~\ref{GUI}.
 The interface is divided into three categories.
 The file name should be written in the card named \textit{Project name}.
-The geometry of samples can be selected in the card named \textit{Geometry Parameters} which is consisted of several arguments including shape (cylinder or cuboid), dimensions of shapes, location and their materials.
-The energy regions or nuclides of interests are added and stored with a list shown in the right via the card named \textit{Particle Source Parameters}.
+The geometry of samples can be selected in the card named \textit{Geometry Parameters} which is consisted of several arguments including shape (cylinder or cuboid), dimensions of shapes, location and materials.
+The energy regions or nuclides of interest are added and stored with a list shown on the right via the card named \textit{Particle Source Parameters}.
 The number of simulated events is also included in this card.
-SAGE will be excuted with the configuration generated by this GUI tool directly with clicking the start button at the left bottom corner.
+SAGE will be executed with the configuration generated by this GUI tool by clicking the start button at the right bottom corner.

+SAGE has been widely used to simulate energy spectra in germanium detectors induced by radioactive samples and background sources, e. g. cosmogenic and primordial radionuclides for GeTHU \cite{Zeng2014} and CDEX experiment \cite{Ma2020}.
+For example, the radionuclides ${^{60}}$Co in the germanium crystal for the CDEX-100 experiment can be simulated with the configuration below:

+When we execute the SAGE with the configuration file above, we will get all simulation events in the Co60-Ge\_nt\_data.csv.
+Based on this output, the expected energy spectrum can be reconstructed, as shown in figure~\ref{Co60Ge}.
+Three peaks shown in figure~\ref{Co60Ge} are two gamma-ray peaks (1.173 and 1.332 MeV) of ${^{60}}$Co and the sum peak of these two gamma rays, respectively.
+Besides, the Compton edges of two gamma-ray peaks lead to an unusual increasing between 0.6 and 1.1 MeV energy region.
+In the case of intrinsic background simulation inside the germanium crystal, the contributions of ${\beta}$-decay are also visible in the low-energy region of the energy spectrum.
+The events recording the energy deposition of both ${\beta}$-decay and subsequent gamma rays contribute to the non-gaussian shape of the gamma-ray peaks.

+SAGE is validated by the calculations on the cross-sections of proton activations.
+Five natural lead samples were irradiated by different energies (40, 70, 100, 400 and 800 MeV) protons from 2000 to 2002 \cite{Titarenko2006} and were measured with GeTHU in September 2020 at CJPL.
+SAGE is used to simulate their energy spectra of proton-induced radioactive isotopes, and then the measured energy spectrum is decomposed into these simulated energy spectra.
+The cross-sections are calculated based on the decomposed spectra and compatible with previous results \cite{Titarenko2020}.

+Thanks to its modular design, SAGE can be widely used and extended in various experiments with different physics goals.
+For instance, the background spectra can be simulated after implementing the experiment-specific geometries inherited from the abstract class \textit{SAGEDetGeo}.
+It assists the experimental setup design, assesses the background level, investigates detector response and estimates the projected sensitivities for experiments with germanium detectors.